Thib-fkr/PyDict/README.md

 ### The program has to be able to :

-- filter the data in any way the user ask (if possible)
+- filter the data in any way the user asks (if possible)

 - add, access, modify and remove data within the database